 Zalgo Text Generator — Create Creepy Cursed Text That Drips

-A dedicated Zalgo tool with three independent distortion sliders.
-Fine-tune the chaos above, through, and below each character — far more control than a generic text glitch generator.
+Generate scary, corrupted Zalgo text you can copy and paste anywhere.
+Three independent sliders let you fine-tune the chaos above, through, and below each character, giving you way more control than a single-knob text glitch generator.

 Your text never leaves your browser.